 B is for… Boxed edition

-On the same day that Overcooked!
-2 launches digitally, it will also be available in stores worldwide, in physical form, thanks to our friends at Sold Out.
-Look out for it on Nintendo Switch, PlayStation 4 and Xbox One and check with your retailer for pricing and pre-order bonuses.
+Overcooked!
+2 is available in physical form, thanks to our friends at Sold Out.
+Look out for it on Nintendo Switch, PlayStation 4 and Xbox One and check with your retailer for pricing.

 C is for… Combos